 Students are responsible for good behavior on school computer networks just as they are in a classroom or a school hallway.
 Communications on the network are often public in nature.
 General school rules for behavior and communications apply.
 Network storages may be treated like school lockers.
 Network administrators may review files and communications to maintain system integrity.
 Users should not expect that files stored on district servers will be private.
-All students will receive a school issued email account through Google that is the property of SUSD.
-Once a student leaves SUSD, their school issued email will be turned off and any student work associated with their account will be lost.

-Messages, Balloons, And Flower Deliveries
+Messages, Balloons, and Flower Deliveries